nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-view-designer/ui-designer.md

 ## Translations

+Create and/or Manage your `messages.json` files from this view to add a new language to your platform. </br>
-Creates internationalized text for different languages.
-Create a new messages-{language}.json resource to make a new language available.
-These files contain pairs of keys used in UI, and values with the text in the corresponding language.
+This file is composed of the keys used in UI following by their value in the corresponding language.

 ## Dashboard